- Approximate height: 20cm (8 inches)

 - Supplied bare root - for best results we recommend potting on using a 3 - 4 litre pot

-A British native species which is a useful plant for disguising the pond edge, having long, horizontal branching stems which float on the water surface.
-These stems put up soft, green, three-lobed leaves, and attractive white-fringed flowers in late spring with a delicate and unusual appearance.
+A British native species which is a useful plant for disguising the pond edge, having long, horizontal, branching stems which float on the water surface.
+These stems put up soft, green, three-lobed leaves, and in late spring attractive white-fringed flowers with a delicate and unusual appearance.
 Unlike most pond plants, bog bean will grow in shade, but grow it in sun or partial shade for more flowers.
 It tends to start forming its flower very early in the season, so if you want to see the flower it is best bought the year before.